JohnDennis2/MultiQuiz/README.md

 # MultiQuiz
-multiple quiz project for bootcamp
+This is a multiple choice quiz for bootcamp
+Here we are task to make a page that displays a mulitple choice answer selection with a timer.